AryanGandotra/AryanGandotra/README.md

 - 📫 How to reach me **gandotraaryan08@gmail.com**

 - ⚡ Fun fact **Good Sense of Humour**
-- A passionate individual who loves building web applications, a developer and artist by passion, an engineer by profession.
+- A passionate individual who loves building web applications, artist by passion and an engineer by profession.

 <h3 align="left">Connect with me:</h3>